MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/windows-time-service/Windows-2016-Accurate-Time.md

 The last 3 counters cover NTP server scenarios and are helpful when determine the load and baselining your current performance.

 ### Configuration Updates per Environment
 The following describes the changes in default configuration between Windows 2016 and previous versions for each Role.
-The settings for client/server were not different for OS's before Windows Server 2016 and Windows 10 Anniversary (build 1604).
+The settings for Windows Server 2016 and Windows 10 Anniversary (build 1604), are now unique which is why there are shown as separate columns.

 |Role|Setting|Windows 2016|Windows 10 (1604)|Windows 2012 R2</br>Windows 2008R2</br>Windows 10|
 |---|---|---|---|---|